 Cloudiness or Hazing

-Cloudiness or hazing often develops when moisture becomes trapped under or within the coating during application.
+Cloudiness or hazing develops when moisture gets trapped under or inside the coating during application.

 Rust Creep

-Rust creep occurs when moisture penetrates beneath the coating through scratches, chips, cracks, pinholes, or improperly sealed edges.
+Rust creep happens when moisture works its way under the coating through scratches, chips, cracks, pinholes, or edges that were not sealed properly.

 Cracking

-Cracking can occur when a coating becomes brittle from UV exposure, excessive film thickness, or improper curing.
+Cracking sets in when a coating turns brittle from UV exposure, too much film thickness, or a cure that did not go right.

 What the Best Clear Coat for Metal Needs to Do